zh54321/SnafflerParser/README.md

 This script parse the Snaffler output file (TSV format required) and:
 - Beautify it: Proper tables and different output formats like TXT, CSV, HTML, JSON or PS Gridview.
+- The HTML output file:
+    - Supports basic sorting, filtering
+    - Highlights the finding keyword in the file preview text
-- The HTML file supports basic sorting, filtering and contains direct links to the parent folder of the file and a download link for the file itself.
+    - Contains direct links to the parent folder of the file and a download link for the file itself.
+    - Contains basing information about the Snaffler job.
-- Sort based on the severity (black, red, yellow, green) and then by date or unc.
+- Sorts based on the severity (black, red, yellow, green) and then by date or unc.
 - Can export all the shares to the Explorer++ config files as bookmarks.
-- Generate a list of all shares Snaffler was able to access.
+- Generate a list of all shares Snaffler was able to access (might be useful for your client).

 # Show Case
 Parsing output file: